< Back to Previous

 Prego is full of nuances, as noted earlier, from heartfelt and warm to sarcastic and belittling, and is a useful appellative, far more subtle and rich than the phrasebook does justice to by translating it as “you’re welcome.”
 Surely the railroad conductor did not mean, “You’re welcome, you’re welcome,” as he shooed us out of first class.
 He meant something more like, “You’re not welcome, you’re not welcome; pray go.”

 Everything takes longer here than you imagine it will, much longer.
 If we had awakened in Berkeley with the goal of driving to Santa Cruz, we would have gotten there by one in the afternoon at the worst.
 The journey from Lucca to Siena, while equivalent in length, was three times as long.
-First of all, it was noon by the time we got out of Lucca after gathering our stuff at our room, easing out of our parking space by backing and forwarding with excruciating care between tight yards, visiting the Internet Point for one last hit of email, filling a bottle with water from the mouth of a statue at a fountain (clean and straight from the mountains, I am told), buying soap, snagging a small loaf of ciabatta for nibbling, and finally sitting with some tea and croissants at an outdoor café.
+First of all, it was noon by the time we got out of Lucca after gathering our stuff at our room, easing out of our parking space by backing and forwarding with excruciating care between tightly surveyed yards, visiting the Internet Point for one last hit of email, filling a bottle with water from the mouth of a statue at a fountain (clean and straight from the mountains, I am told), buying soap, snagging a small loaf of ciabatta for nibbling, and finally sitting with some tea and croissants at an outdoor café.

 Then, after an elating launch onto the autostrada, some great English/Italian political rap serenading our escapade on the radio, we got terribly lost around Firenze and did not pick up the road south before doubling back twice, asking directions of several people at a gas station, crossing four lines of traffic in fifty feet to make a U-turn (good going, Lindy!), then suffering long periods of doubt and worry as to whether we were on the right road (A1 toward Roma) after all.